Paris Ile-de-France : Responsible authorities

 The involvement of the national government in the Transport Authority, which is a unique situation in France, ended in July 2005 with its total withdrawal.

-Since 2005, the Board of the STIF has been composed of regional and local authorities.
+Since 2005, the Board of STIF who is now named IdFM has been composed of regional and local authorities.
 The 29 seats are distributed as follows: 15 to the Regional Council, 5 to the city of Paris, 1 to each of the 7 other ‘Départements’ (similar to English Counties), 1 to the Regional Chamber of Commerce and Industry and 1 to the representative of inter-communality bodies.
-The President of the STIF is the president of the elected Regional Council.
+The President of IdFM is the president of the elected Regional Council.

 The Syndicat des Transports d’Ile-de-France (STIF) was created in 1959 so as to coordinate the provision of public transport services and to determine the fare policy in the French capital city.
-The STIF is the integrated public transport authority competent for all modes of transport within the Ile-de-France Region as a whole.
+Becoming Ile-de-France mobilités it’s the integrated public transport authority competent for all modes of transport within the Ile-de-France Region as a whole.

-The STIF designs, organizes and finances the public transport for all Île-de-France inhabitants
+IdFM designs, organises and finances the public transport for all Île-de-France inhabitants

-At the heart of the Île-de-France public transport network, the STIF brings together all those involved (passengers, elected representatives, manufacturers, transport operators, infrastructure managers …), invests and innovates in order to improve the service offered to passengers.
+At the heart of the Île-de-France public transport network, IdFM brings together all those involved (passengers, elected representatives, manufacturers, transport operators, infrastructure managers …), invests and innovates in order to improve the service offered to passengers.

-The STIF, which consists of the Île-de-France Region, the City of Paris and the seven other Île-de-France departments, is the body that lays out the vision for all transport in the Île-de-France (railway, RER, metro, trams, T Zen and buses).
+IdFM, which consists of the Île-de-France Region, the City of Paris and the seven other Île-de-France ’départements’, is the body that lays out the vision for all transport in the Île-de-France (railway, RER, metro, trams, T Zen and buses).

 It is therefore responsible for initiating and managing projects aimed at developing and modernising all the transport systems, the operation of which it entrusts to transport operators.